gevgeny/gulp-resources/README.md

 </html>
 ```

-When `truePaths` option is false (default), vinyl files path property will contain query parameters, so if you need to read the file from `file.path` property, remove the query parameters before:
+When `appendQueryToPath` option is `true` (`false` by default), vinyl files path property will contain query parameters, so if you need to read the file from `file.path` property, remove the query parameters before:

 ```javascript
 function readFileContents(file) {